 Your blogger is Darryl Butler.
 I’m in my seventies and started in contemporary dance in my mid-sixties.
 I live near Darwin in the Northern Territory of Australia

-I am writing this blog for the same reason that I dance, to share something of my own journey and to enter dialogue and sharing with like minded people and with those who would see themselves as audience.
+I am writing this blog for the same reason that I dance, to share something of my own journey and to enter dialogue and sharing with like minded people and with those who would see themselves as audience, collaborators or interested others.

 I came to dance late in life and after a lifetime of working in my head have decided work in my body through what is often called dance or could be called physical expression.
 My body has as much to offer as my thinking no matter how old I am.
 As well as dancing I am now doing choreography with a particular focus on dance for older bodies.
 What is an older body?
 Indeed.